intel-lab-lkp/linux/Documentation/riscv/hwprobe.rst

   * :c:macro:`RISCV_HWPROBE_EXT_ZBS`: The Zbs extension is supported, as defined in version 1.0 of the Bit-Manipulation ISA extensions.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZVBB`: The Zvbb extension is supported as defined in version 1.0 of the RISC-V Cryptography Extensions Volume II.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZVBC`: The Zvbc extension is supported as defined in version 1.0 of the RISC-V Cryptography Extensions Volume II.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZVKB`: The Zvkb extension is supported as defined in version 1.0 of the RISC-V Cryptography Extensions Volume II.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZVKG`: The Zvkg extension is supported as defined in version 1.0 of the RISC-V Cryptography Extensions Volume II.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZVKN`: The Zvkn extension is supported as defined in version 1.0 of the RISC-V Cryptography Extensions Volume II.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZVKNC`: The Zvknc extension is supported as defined in version 1.0 of the RISC-V Cryptography Extensions Volume II.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZVKNED`: The Zvkned extension is supported as defined in version 1.0 of the RISC-V Cryptography Extensions Volume II.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZVKNG`: The Zvkng extension is supported as defined in version 1.0 of the RISC-V Cryptography Extensions Volume II.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZVKNHA`: The Zvknha extension is supported as defined in version 1.0 of the RISC-V Cryptography Extensions Volume II.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZVKNHB`: The Zvknhb extension is supported as defined in version 1.0 of the RISC-V Cryptography Extensions Volume II.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZVKS`: The Zvks extension is supported as defined in version 1.0 of the RISC-V Cryptography Extensions Volume II.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZVKSC`: The Zvksc extension is supported as defined in version 1.0 of the RISC-V Cryptography Extensions Volume II.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZVKSED`: The Zvksed extension is supported as defined in version 1.0 of the RISC-V Cryptography Extensions Volume II.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZVKSH`: The Zvksh extension is supported as defined in version 1.0 of the RISC-V Cryptography Extensions Volume II.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZVKSG`: The Zvksg extension is supported as defined in version 1.0 of the RISC-V Cryptography Extensions Volume II.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZVKT`: The Zvkt extension is supported as defined in version 1.0 of the RISC-V Cryptography Extensions Volume II.

 * :c:macro:`RISCV_HWPROBE_KEY_CPUPERF_0`: A bitmask that contains performance information about the selected set of processors.